raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 --- collapse ---
 ---
-title: How does it work?
+title: How does the infrared camera work?
 ---
 The high-quality camera sensor can detect infrared (IR) light.
 However, the sensor housing contains an IR filter, which is used to greatly reduce the camera’s sensitivity to IR light.
 This is so that the images captured by the high-quality camera sensor look the same as what we see with our eyes (which are not sensitive to IR light).
 By removing this filter we allow the IR light to pass through along with visible light.